Certification requirements for Windows desktop apps

 The Windows App Certification Kit is used to validate compliance with these requirements and replaces the WSLK used for validation in the Windows 7 Software Logo program.
-The Windows App Certification Kit is one of the components included in the Windows Software Development Kit (SDK).
-It is also integrated within Microsoft Visual Studio 2012 Express for Windows 8.
+The Windows App Certification Kit is one of the components included in the Windows Software Development Kit (SDK) for Windows 8.1.

 - It must be a standalone app